dinith95/CodingBook/database/sql.md

 ## Set operators

 - when 2 nulls are compared they are evaluated to TRUE.
-- coloums numbers returned from each select statement  should be same
+- colum numbers returned from each select statement  should be same
-- coloumns data types should match
+- column's data types should match
-- the coloumn names of the first table will be displayed.
+- the column names of the first table will be displayed.

 ### Set operator precedence
 1. INTERSECT